In this section, we'll take a look at seronegative spondyloarthropathies under rheumatology.

 Patients eventually develop limitation of the flexion of the spine.

-you're going to refer to it as being lumbar lordosis,
+you're gonna refer to it as being lumbar lordosis.

 Now, because of the lack of vertebral curvature,

-guess who is having a hard time properly functioning physiologically?
+guess who's having a hard time properly functioning physiologically?

-So with lumbar lordosis as you see here as the patient’s getting older,
+The lungs.
+So with lumbar lordosis, as you see here,

-and for issues as such and it's also important as we then go on to management.
+But for issues as such.
+Now it's also important as we then go on to management.